Reflexology first recorded in Egypt 5000 years ago!

 What is Reflexology?

-A specific bodywork technique, where the therapist strokes, massages and applies pressure to the feet, hands and/of face to effect changes in the body, relax muscles, and stimulate the body’s natural ability to heal itself.
+A specific bodywork technique, where the therapist strokes, massages + applies pressure to the feet, hands and/of face.
+Thereby effecting changes in the body.
+Including relaxing muscles + stimulating the body’s natural ability to heal itself.

 Why would you try Reflexology?

-Both sympathetic and para-sympathetic nervous systems come to balance and natural feel-good hormones called endorphins are released.
-Scientific sources indicate that an increase in production of endorphins reduces the body’s stress response and causes feelings of well-being.
+Both sympathetic + para-sympathetic nervous systems come to balance.
+And at the same time, natural feel-good hormones called endorphins are released.
+Scientific research shows that an increasing endorphin production reduces the body’s stress response.
+While causeing feelings of well-being.
 (1)